-- There is NO strong evidence of vertical transmission in any case series.
-Therefore infants born to mothers known or suspected to be positive for COVID-19 are considered negative for COVID-19 at birth. - Labour and delivery DOES NOT cause aerosolization.
+- NEW Although recent Canadian information suggests that vertical transmission MAY be possible if a COVID-19 positive mother is immunocompromised, has radiographic pneumonia or specific risk factors, these situations are extremely rare.
+Therefore infants born to mothers known or suspected to be positive for COVID-19 are considered negative for COVID-19 at birth, unless the mother is immunocompromised, has radiographic pneumonia or specific risk factors.\ - NEW For a woman who is COVID-19 positive, or was COVID-19 positive at any time in pregnancy, send the placenta for pathology.
+Do not send placental swabs at this time. - Labour and delivery DOES NOT cause aerosolization.
 Droplets produced by talking, screaming, coughing or sneezing are LARGER than droplet nuclei and do not travel long distances.